briangershon/team-rotation-faunadb/README.md

 ## To release new version of this package

+    Ensure you add `FAUNDAB_SECRET` as a Github Secret in this repo so Github Actions run tests ok.

     npm version patch -s -m "my release"
     # `postversion` hook will then push to Github